sheshenia/bamboobulk/README.md

 # BambooBulk Clock Entries

+Adds your working hours all at once for all days in your current BambooHR pay period.

 ### How do I get set up?

 1) Clone or Download repository.
 Ready to use Chrome extension in `extension` folder.